stefanfaur/AtomC-compiler/README.md

 # AtomC Compiler

-The AtomC Compiler is a work-in-progress compiler that I am building fot my Compilation Techniques course.
+The AtomC Compiler is a work-in-progress compiler that I am building for my Compilation Techniques course.
 It currently supports lexical and syntactical analysis of the AtomC programming language, a small subset of C.

 ## Features so far